mattlianje/etl4s/docs/philosophy.md

 In OLAP, observability metrics are not mere infrastructure concerns.
 Things like "Records processed", "validation failures", "data quality scores" tend to be part of your logic-proper.

-**etl4s** lets you write metrics inline with `Tel` calls.
-They are all zero-cost no-ops until you provide an implementation.
+**etl4s** deliberately doesn't ship a metrics subsystem — it stays out of your way.
+Because nodes are plain functions, you write metrics inline with whatever client you already use (Prometheus, DataDog, OpenTelemetry), right where the business logic lives.

 ## What etl4s is NOT